Discovering Conservation Laws using Optimal Transport and Manifold Learning: Discussion

 Compared with recently proposed deep learning-based methods \cite{PhysRevResearch.2.033499,PhysRevResearch.3.L042035}, our approach is substantially more interpretable since it relies on explicit geometric constructions and well-studied manifold learning methods that directly determine the geometry of the shape space $\mathcal C$ and, therefore, the identified conserved quantities.
-This is reflected in our ability to explicitly derive the expected result for the simple harmonic oscillator (Sec.\ \ref{sec:analytic}), as well as in the identified conserved quantities in many of our experiments.
-For example, the embedding of the semi-major axis vector in the planar gravitational dynamics experiment (Sec.\ \ref{sec:orbits}) stems directly from the elliptical geometry of the orbits and their orientation in phase space, which is captured by the Euclidean ground metric and lifted into shape space by optimal transport.
-Our method also correctly captures the subtleties of the double pendulum system (Sec.\ \ref{sec:double}) by providing an embedding that shows both a 1D manifold at high energies and a 2D manifold at low energies---a difficult prospect for deep learning approaches that try to explicitly fit conserved quantities.
+This is reflected in our ability to explicitly derive the expected result for the simple harmonic oscillator (Sec.~\ref{sec:analytic}), as well as in the identified conserved quantities in many of our experiments.
+For example, the embedding of the semi-major axis vector in the planar gravitational dynamics experiment (Sec.~\ref{sec:orbits}) stems directly from the elliptical geometry of the orbits and their orientation in phase space, which is captured by the Euclidean ground metric and lifted into shape space by optimal transport.
+Our method also correctly captures the subtleties of the double pendulum system (Sec.~\ref{sec:double}) by providing an embedding that shows both a 1D manifold at high energies and a 2D manifold at low energies---a difficult prospect for deep learning approaches that try to explicitly fit conserved quantities.
+In addition, we empirically find that our method outperforms existing direct fitting approaches \cite{PhysRevResearch.2.033499,PhysRevResearch.3.L042035}.
+See Appendix \ref{apx:comparison} for a comparison benchmark using our planar gravitational dynamics dataset.

 Our manifold learning approach to identifying conserved quantities provides a new way to analyze data from complex dynamical systems and uncover useful conservation laws that will ultimately improve our understanding of these systems as well as aid in developing predictive models that accurately capture long term behavior.
+While our method does not provide explicit symbolic expressions for the conserved quantities (which may not exist in many cases), we do obtain a full set of independent conserved quantities, meaning that any other conserved quantity will be a function of the discovered ones.
 Our method also serves as a strong non-parametric baseline for future methods that aim to discover conservation laws from data.
-We also believe that similar combinations of optimal transport and manifold learning have the potential to be applied to a wide variety of other problems that also rely on geometrically characterizing families of distributions, and we hope to investigate such applications in the near future.
+Finally, we believe that similar combinations of optimal transport and manifold learning have the potential to be applied to a wide variety of other problems that also rely on geometrically characterizing families of distributions, and we hope to investigate such applications in the near future.